NBISweden/workshop-reproducible-research/docs/git.md

 # Introduction to Git

 Git is a widely used system (both in academia and industry) for version controlling files and collaborating on code.
 It is used to track changes in (text) files, thereby establishing a history of all edits made to each file, together with short messages about each change and information about who made it.
-Git is mainly run from the command line, but there exists several software that have implemented a graphical user interface to run git commands.
+Git is mainly run from the command line, but there are several tools that have implemented a graphical user interface to run git commands.

-Using git to version control and track your files, and edits to those, is an essential step of making your computational research reproducible.
+Using version control for tracking your files, and edits to those, is an essential step in making your computational research reproducible.
 A typical git workflow consists of:

 * making distinct and related edits to one or several files
 * committing those changes (i.e. telling git to add those edits to the history, together with a message about what those changes involve)
 * and pushing the commit to a remote repository (i.e. syncing your local project directory with one in the cloud)

-There are several benefits with using git in your research project:
+There are many benefits of using git in your research project:

 * You are automatically forced into a more organized way of working, which is usually a first step towards reproducibility.
-* If you have made some changes to e.g. a script and suddenly realize that those were probably not a good idea after all, it is simple to view exactly what changes you have made and revert them.
+* If you have made some changes to a file and realize that those were probably not a good idea after all, it is simple to view exactly what the changes were and revert them.
-* If there is more than one person involved in the project, git makes it easy to collaborate on the coding, tracking all edits made by each person, and handle potential conflicting edits.
+* If there is more than one person involved in the project, git makes it easy to collaborate by tracking all edits made by each person.
+It will also handle any potential conflicting edits.
-* Using a cloud based repository hosting service (the one you push your commits to), like e.g. [Github](https://github.com/) or [Bitbucket](https://bitbucket.org/), adds additional features, like being able to comment and discuss the project, code, and edits.
+* Using a cloud-based repository hosting service (the one you push your commits to), like e.g. [Github](https://github.com/) or [Bitbucket](https://bitbucket.org/), adds additional features, such as being able to discuss the project, comment on edits, or report issues.
 * At some point your project will be published.
 Github or Bitbucket (or similar) are excellent places to publicly distribute your code.
-Other researchers can then use git to access your code needed for reproducing your results, in the state it was when used for the publication.
+Other researchers can then use git to access the code needed for reproducing your results, in exactly the state it was when used for the publication.
-* If needed, you can host private repositories on GitHub and BitBucket as well, which may be convenient during an ongoing research project, before it is publicly published.
+* If needed, you can host private repositories on GitHub and BitBucket as well.
+This may be convenient during an ongoing research project, before it is publicly published.

-The best way to get an idea about what git is simply to start using it.
+The best way to get an idea about git is simply to start using it.
 The tutorial below will guide you through the essential steps, with a focus on what is needed for making a project reproducible.
-There are additional features of both git and the web based repository hosting services (like Github and Bitbucket) that are intentionally not included here.
-If you are interested of learning more, the web is filled with information (see some examples below)!
+There are many additional features of both git and the web-based repository hosting services (like Github and Bitbucket) that are not included here.
+If you are interested in learning more, the web is filled with information (see some examples below)!

 ## Tell me more